Morristown Beard School: History

-Morristown School
+St. Bartholomew's School

 The Episcopal Church founded Morristown School as St. Bartholomew's School in 1891.
 Rev. Frank E. Edwards, a graduate of Harvard University (1891), served as the school's first headmaster, and classes took place in Morristown's Normandy Park area.
 St. Bartholomew's school was noted for hosting a speech by Sir Arthur Conan Doyle, author of the Sherlock Holmes novels, in 1894.

 Three years later, St. Bartholomew's School moved its classes to Whippany Road after building a new campus near the Morristown railroad station.
 Designed by architects Edward Lippincott Tilton and William A. Boring (co-designers of Ellis Island's Immigrant Station), the buildings for this campus required only 90 days to construct.
 The blended Colonial Revival and Classical Revival architecture styles reflect the colonial history of the Morristown area.
 Ford Mansion in Morristown (now part of Morristown National Historical Park) served as one of George Washington's headquarters during the American Revolutionary War.